ArturSpirin/test_junkie/README.md

 ## ![Test Junkie Logo](https://raw.githubusercontent.com/ArturSpirin/test_junkie/master/test_junkie/assets/logo.png)

+**Documentation bellow is dated and will soon be removed from GitHub.
+Documentation will be available at https://www.test-junkie.com/**

 Test Junkie is an advanced test [runner](#runner-object) for Python with built in reporting and analytics.
 Its packed with tons of configurable features.